jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 Please notice that file names may be case sensitive on your system too.

 # Roadmap
+This is very much a work in progress.
 I will take requests for displaying editorial (and other) remarks as part of either the CRF itself or the annotations.
 It is my hope that this way of displaying annotations will catch on and eventually become wide spread throughout the pharma industry.
 I will also consider to include other (CDASH) annotations, if I am lead to believe this is a general desire.

-Futhermore, I am very willing to take advise on how to improve my simple-style coding.

 # License
 Distributed under the MIT License.
 See [LICENSE](https://github.com/jmangori/CDISC-ODM-and-Define-XML-tools/blob/master/LICENSE) for more information.